OPANAL: Organization

 OPANAL is based in Mexico City, Mexico.
 It generally holds a General Conference of member nations every two years, as well as special sessions when needed.
 The governing bodies are the Council and Secretariat (headed by the Secretary General), both of which are elected by General Conference.

-The current Secretary General is Flávio Roberto Bonzanini.
+The current Secretary-General is Juan Carlos Ojeda Viglione of Uruguay, elected for the 2026 to 2029 term at the XXIX Special Session of the General Conference on 19 December 2025.
+He succeeded Flávio Roberto Bonzanini of Brazil, who was re-elected in 2021 and served until the end of 2025.